 That's all for this week.

-ThePigSite.com newsletter is mailed on a weekly basis to over 5400 addresses.
-In the first quarter of 2004 the site received an average of over 135,000 visitors a month.
+ThePigSite.com newsletter is mailed on a weekly basis to over 6200 subscribers.
+In the first six months of 2005 the website received an average of over 150,000 visitors a month.
 The site has over 24,000 registered users.
 For more information on the marketing opportunities associated with ThePigSite.com email: sales@ThePigSite.com

 5M Enterprise Limited, POB 233, Sheffield, S35 OBP, England